 You need to make sure your car’s been taxed before you can drive it away.

-So how do I tax my car?
+How do I tax my car?

-When your Vehicle Excise Duty – or car tax if you want to dispense with formalities – is up for renewal, you should get a V11 reminder letter.
+When your Vehicle Excise Duty (VED) – or car tax if you want to dispense with formalities – is up for renewal, you should get a V11 reminder letter.

 Just put this number into the online tax service and follow the steps.
 Job done.

-Alternatively, if you've just bought the car and don't have a log book yet, you should have a number on your V5C/2 supplement given to you by the previous owner.
+Alternatively, if you've just bought the car and don't have a logbook yet, you should have a number on your V5C/2 supplement.

 How do I know if my car is taxed?

-The easiest way to find out is by using the government's vehicle enquiry service.
+If you’re wondering how to check if a car is taxed, the easiest way to find out is by using the government's vehicle enquiry service.